 How to Apply

 You must be 19 years of age or older, physically fit, willing to lead, work hard, have a strong interest in Watershed CPR (conserve, protect, restore), sustainable living and have previous multi-day wilderness camping experience (preferred).
 You are an adventurous and creative team player with a proven track record as a community-builder.
-Preference will be given to those who live and volunteer in the Fraser River Basin.
+Preference will be given to those who live, work and volunteer in the Fraser Watershed.

 On the trip, you will help with meal preparation, camp set-up and other duties.
 Meals are local, organic and meatless where possible.
 We practice no trace camping.
 Drugs, alcohol and smoking are not permitted.